viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 ## Test your color filter camera

-To test that your color filter camera is capturing and filtering images properly, navigate to the **Control** tab on your robot's page.
+To test that your color filter camera is capturing and filtering images properly, navigate to the **Control** tab on your machine's page.

 On the **colorfiltercam** panel, toggle **view colorfiltercam** to view your camera's live feed.
 Test the filter by positioning your smart machine so that it captures an image of your pet wearing its collar.